hossainsafwan/AndroidFundamentals/README.md

 ## Scoping

+### What is a Scoping?

+Instead of an object existing for the lifetime of the application and creating unnecessary overhead.
+Scoping allows us to create objects which are alive for certain parts of the application.
+A common type of scope is `@Singleton` scope which means objects instantiated using this scope will be alive for the lifetime of the application.

+By annotating a component with a scope we state to Dagger that, that component owns that respective scope.

 In order to use the same instance of a class as dependency every time we can use something called scoping.
 Sometimes, you might want to provide the same instance of a dependency in a Component for multiple reasons:

 1. You want other types that have this type as dependency to share the same instance (e.g. UserManager in our case).